-Who Is Chuck Close?
+Who Was Chuck Close?

 Charles Thomas Close was born July 5, 1940, in Monroe, Washington.
-The son of artistic parents who showed great support of their boy's early creative interests, Close, who suffers from severe dyslexia, struggled in almost all phases of schoolwork except art.
+The son of artistic parents who showed great support of their boy's early creative interests, Close, who suffered from severe dyslexia, struggled in almost all phases of schoolwork except art.
 He was not terribly popular in school, and his problems were furthered by a neuromuscular condition that prevented him from playing sports.

 For the first decade of his life, Close's childhood was more or less stable.
 But when he was 11, tragedy struck, when his father died and his mother fell ill with breast cancer.
-Close's own health took a terrible turn around this time as well, when a kidney infection landed him in bed for almost a year.
+Close's own health took a terrible turn around this time when a kidney infection landed him in bed for almost a year.

 Through all of this, however, Close deepened his love for painting and art in general.
 At the age of 14, he saw an exhibition of Jackson Pollock paintings.
 Pollock's style and flair had a great impact on Close, and, as he later recounted, it made him determined to become an artist.